Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Mechanisms

-With algorithm support, however, workers \textit{did} reallocate their investigations to children at higher risk of harm along other dimensions.
+With algorithm support, however, workers \textit{did} reallocate their investigations to children at higher risk of harm along other (non-algorithm-score) dimensions.
 Randomization allows us to infer improvements in decision-making by comparing realized outcomes for screened-out children in the intervention and control groups.
 Intuitively, levels of potential harm are equal in the algorithm and control groups prior to intervention, so a reduction in child harm for screened-out children implies a reallocation of screen-ins toward riskier children.
 This aligns with a CPS goal of determining which children are at low risk of harm and do not need to be visited.
 This analysis is our first and primary targeting test, reported in Column 1 of Table \ref{tab:targeting}.

 The test in Column 1 is our best measure of targeting because it uses realized child harm, whether or not such harm could be predicted by the researchers.
 It captures the full measurable extent (given our main outcome) of the improvement in allocating investigations.
-When workers had access to the algorithm, the eventual realized harm index of children who were screened out on their initial referral was 0.074 standard deviations lower than when workers did not have the algorithm.
-Because CPS did not intervene for these children, differences in post-referral hospitalization outcomes reflect a difference in targeting alone.
-Workers therefore must have improved their assessment of which families were low risk and accordingly screened them out.
+When workers had access to the algorithm, the eventual realized harm index of children who were screened out on their initial referral was 0.06 standard deviations lower than when workers did not have the algorithm.
+Because CPS did not intervene for these children, differences in post-referral hospitalization outcomes reflect a difference in targeting alone.\footnote{Investigations are the primary institutional and measurable margin of intervention, though targeting of lower-level services could also have improved.} Workers therefore must have improved their assessment of which families were low risk and accordingly screened them out.
 Results are similar, with loss of precision, when restricting to children never screened in during the entire trial.
-This targeting improvement is even marginally more significant ($p=0.045$) after controlling for all the observables in our balance test, including harm prior to the referral and the number of prior hospital admissions.
+This targeting improvement is robust and marginally more significant after controlling for all the observables in our balance test, including harm prior to the referral and the number of prior hospital admissions.
 Algorithm support thus reallocated investigations away from lower-risk children, as measured by ex-post hospitalization.
 Figure \ref{fig:MarginalHumanMLindexpost}, discussed later in Section \ref{sec:counterfactualmarginal}, provides visual detail for this result.